-In this work, we mainly consider learning surrogate models in the data-driven setting.
+\paragraph{Physics-informed settings.} In this work, we mainly consider learning surrogate models in the data-driven setting.
 However, the dataset may not always be available.
 In this case, we can use the physics-informed setting by optimizing the physics-informed equation loss.

-Given a fixed input $a$, the output function $u = \G_\theta(a)$ can be explicitly written out using formula \eqref{eq:G} and \eqref{eq:iFa}.
-The derivative of the deformed basis $\psi_a = e^{2i \pi \langle \phi^{-1}(x), k \rangle}$ can be exactly computed using chain rule with the auto-differentiation of the neural network $ \phi^{-1} $.
-Using the exact gradient, one can minimize the residual error $\R(\G_\theta(a))$ to find out the parameter $\G_\theta(a)$ that represent the solution function.
-The Geo-PINO method will be an optimization based spectral method for general geometry.
+Given a fixed input $a$, the output function $u = \G_\theta(a)$ can be explicitly written out using the formula \eqref{eq:G} and \eqref{eq:iFa}.
+The derivative of the deformed basis $\psi_a = e^{2i \pi \langle \phi_{a}^{-1}(x), k \rangle}$ can be exactly computed using chain rule with the auto-differentiation of the neural network $ \phi_{a}^{-1} $.
+Using the exact gradient, one can minimize the residual error $\R(\G_\theta(a))$ to find out the parameter $\G_\theta(a)$ that represents the solution function.
+The Geo-PINO method will be an optimization-based spectral method for general geometry.